Updated 2014-03-01 14:29:57 -0500

 - Series order not updated: When the order of the works in a series is changed, this change is not properly reflected in either the work blurb or the summary at the top of the work.
 Clicking on the series title will show the series in its proper order, but the works will be labeled with the wrong part numbers.
 The series information at the bottom of the work text is updated correctly.
 This problem does not seem to resolve itself with time, but it's been reported to our coders to work on a fix.

-- Adding an anonymous work to a new series will break anonymity: If your work is part of a collection or challenge that is currently set to anonymous and you add the work to a series, the series will show up on your home page, leading to the blurb containing all information for your work, but with "Anonymous" set as the author.
+- Adding an anonymous work to a new series will break anonymity: If your work is part of a collection or challenge that is currently set to anonymous and you add the work to a series, the series will show up on your 'Works in Collections' page, leading to the blurb containing all information for your work, but with "Anonymous" set as the author.
 It will still display as a Mystery Work at the top of your home page and on your work listing.

 - Can't embed audio files using Google's Flash player: Google has disabled the Flash file many sites were using for embedding mp3s.
 If you used Google's player to post podfic to the Archive, the streaming interface won't be available.
 Instead, we have made available the open source player Dewplayer for embedding audio files in your work.
 Please see our post Just Press Play!
 (Podfic Embedding on the AO3) for more information.